 For \Cref{main:typeAB}, we study the equivariant Hodge structure on the cohomology of the intermediate base $U$.
-The K\"unneth formula together with the fact that $h^{2,0}(X)=1$ provides a relationship between $H^1(F,\mathbb{Q})$ and $H^1(U,\mathbb{Q})$, which allows us translate the information we have about the former into information about the latter.
+The K\"unneth formula together with the fact that $h^{2,0}(X)=1$ provides a relationship between $H^1(F,\mathbb{Q})$ and $H^1(U,\mathbb{Q})$, which allows us to translate the information we have about the former into information about the latter.
 The resulting properties of $H^1 (U,\QQ)$ have geometric consequences for $U$ and its Albanese morphism.
 Finally, an equivariant version of the theorem of Ueno \cite{ueno} and Kawamata \cite{kaw81} reviewed in \Cref{sec:equivariant Ueno-Kawamata} allow us to conclude that $\kappa(U)$ is equal to $0$ or $n$.
-When $\kappa(U) = 0$, the normalization of $B$ in the function field $K(U)$ is an abelian variety (\Cref{prop:compactification of U}) and compactification of $U$.\\
+When $\kappa(U) = 0$, the normalization of $B$ in the function field $K(U)$ is an abelian variety (\Cref{prop:compactification of U}) and a compactification of $U$.\\

-For \Cref{main:genimpliestypeA}, we need to understand the behavior of isotrivial fibrations in codimension $1$.
-The two principal tools that we use for this purpose (see \Cref{S-can}) are the classification of codimension $1$ fibers by Hwang--Oguiso \cite{HO09,HO11}, and the canonical bundle formula for $K$-trivial fibrations (e.g. \cite{Kollar-can}).
+To obtain \Cref{main:genimpliestypeA}, we need to understand the behavior of isotrivial fibrations in codimension $1$.
+The two principal tools that we use for this purpose (see \Cref{S-can}) are the canonical bundle formula for $K$-trivial fibrations (e.g. \cite{Kollar-can}) and the classification of codimension $1$ fibers by Hwang--Oguiso \cite{HO09,HO11}.
 Both of them take a simpler form in the case of isotrivial fibrations.
-Druel--Bianco \cite{Druel-Bianco} provide a version of the canonical bundle formula for isotrivial fibrations.
-For the codimension $1$ singular fibers arising in isotrivial fibrations, we will refine Hwang--Oguiso's result and show that only the type $\text{II}$, $\text{III}$, $\text{IV}$, $\text{I}_0^*$, $\text{II}^*$, $\text{III}^*$, and $\text{IV}^*$ fibers may occur (\Cref{prop:local structure of pi}).
-The simplest situation is when the elliptic curve factor $E$ in $F$ doesn't have CM by $\QQ(\sqrt{-1})$ and $\QQ(\sqrt{-3})$: the codimension $1$ fibers are necessarily of type $\text{I}_0^*$ and the local monodromy around the discriminant locus is $\mu_2$, allowing us to conclude the theorem.\\
+Druel--Bianco \cite{Druel-Bianco} provide a version of the canonical bundle formula for isotrivial fibrations and we will refine Hwang and Oguiso's result on general singular fibers of Lagrangian fibrations to show that only the fibers of type $\text{II}$, $\text{III}$, $\text{IV}$, $\text{I}_0^*$, $\text{II}^*$, $\text{III}^*$, and $\text{IV}^*$ may occur in the isotrivial case (\Cref{prop:local structure of pi}).
+The simplest situation is when the elliptic curve factor $E$ in $F$ doesn't have CM by $\QQ(\sqrt{-1})$ and $\QQ(\sqrt{-3})$, in which case the codimension $1$ fibers are necessarily of type $\text{I}_0^*$ and the local monodromy around the discriminant locus is $\mu_2$, allowing us to deduce the theorem.\\